South Carolina Sexting Laws for Teens and Minors

 Speak to an Attorney

-Any charges that stem from teen sexting can result in very serious consequences for those directly involved, and even perhaps for the teen's parents or guardians (who may be charged under South Carolina's child enticement or endangerment laws for allowing the teen's involvement in illegal sexual activities).
-If you've been questioned by the police or charged with a sexting crime, speak with an experienced criminal defense lawyer immediately.
+Any charges that stem from teen sexting can result in very serious consequences for those directly involved.
+If you've been questioned by the police or charged with a sexting crime, speak with an experienced criminal defense lawyer or request a public defender.
 An attorney can help you navigate the juvenile or criminal justice system, protect your rights, raise defenses, and understand the consequences of an adjudication or a conviction.

 Get Professional Help